 Here at Uncovered, we get it.
 All those tests, procedures, and surgeries are stressful enough in premise alone.
 Then, you factor in the cost, the fear of medical debt (and the fact that it can feel impossible to know how much you’ll owe ahead of time), and your stress level goes through the roof, right?

 It doesn’t have to be like that.
-With a few calls and by asking the right questions, you can learn your all-in price and determine if it’s smarter (and cheaper) to pay in cash.
+With a few calls and by asking the right questions, you can learn your all-in price.
+What was Eric’s big trick?

 When it doesn’t make sense to pay in cash